 This academic year, we have shelved Learning Walks.
 This is nothing to do with fashion or fad.
 It is purely a localised issue, dependent on the needs of our own school.
 So please, do not take this blogpost as verbatim.

 Slightly short of 3 years, I first arrived at my current school as assistant principal, with overall responsibility for teaching and learning, initial teacher training and staff development.
 From what I could decipher, over the course of the first month, observations and appraisal were almost zero!
-Standards of teaching were confirmed at 64% ‘Good or Outstanding’ (Ofsted 2011) and the school and teaching staff were in need of ‘teaching’ leadership.
+Standards of teaching were ‘good’ and the school and teaching staff were in need of ‘teaching’ leadership.
 My role was simply to add capacity to the team in order to do this.

 I started this position on the ‘day after‘ an Ofsted inspection.
 How on earth could I visit teachers to support them and the school shifting forward after such a milestone?
 Everyone was knackered!
 The last thing any teacher would want – including me – would be another round of observations, or a new set whims to be put in motion after an Ofsted inspection.

 So, I waited half a term.
 More on that later …

 The first thing I accomplished, was to introduce myself to each of the teachers that were not observed by any of the inspection team.
 My only aim was to say hello and hear their views on teaching and learning.
 This was necessary, as neither had these members of staff received any informal or informal types of observation or feedback, since any of them could remember.
 If truth be told, one teacher’s response comes to my mind right now: “In 8 years of working here, I have never had a formal observation.”

 The reason?
 This was mainly circumstantial.
 Some staff having just arrived 1 or 2 years ago; poor line-management; absence issues and so forth.
 The vast majority of cases, were all down to appraisal and observational procedures, systems and accountability, which I now believe are resolved.